High Performance Git

 On the client side, several hooks can affect everyday command speed:

 The performance angle is simple: hooks run user-defined code at Git's expense.
 A pre-commit hook that runs a full lint pass on every tracked file will dominate commit time in a large checkout.
 A post-checkout hook that rebuilds a dependency cache will dominate branch-switch time.
-Those costs show up as Git latency, but the fix is in the hook, not in Git.
+Those costs show up as Git latency, but the fix lives in the hook itself.

 When a command feels slow and traces do not explain the time, check whether a hook is running: